Untitled Attack on Titan Codes (December 2023)

 How Can You Get More Untitled Attack on Titan Codes?

-While developers release the latest Untitled AoT codes in their official Discord server and X account (@MidAndHeadless), there’s a more convenient way to get the latest updates.
-Bookmark this article and check in from time to time since we’re always on the lookout for all the upcoming releases.
+While developers release the latest Untitled AoT codes on the official Untitled Attack on Titan Discord server and X account (@MidAndHeadless), there’s a more convenient way to get the latest updates.
+Bookmark this article and check in from time to time since we’re always on the lookout for all the upcoming code releases.

 Why Are My Untitled Attack on Titan Codes Not Working?

-If you’re sure the spelling is correct, your code has expired.
+If you’re sure the spelling is correct, but you’re still not getting any rewards, your code has expired.
 Since Roblox codes usually last for a limited time and stop working without prior notice, we highly recommend redeeming them as soon as possible.

 Untitled Attack on Titan Trello and Wiki